sharpmind-de/ktor-env-config/README.md

 ktor-env-config allows access to configuration properties from everywhere in the code.

+## Branches

+* main branch - ktor-env-config for KTOR-2.x (Versions 2.x)
+* ktor-1.x branch - ktor-env-config for KTOR-1.x (Versions 1.x)
+   * this branch is not maintained anymore

 ## Description

 Usually a KTOR project runs in different environments during it's development and deployment workflow.
 Test, Staging and Production environments are often used.